FooDeas/raspberrypi-ua-netinst/README.md

 Go to [our latest release page](https://github.com/FooDeas/raspberrypi-ua-netinst/releases/latest) and download the .zip file.

-Format your SD card as **FAT32** (MS-DOS on _Mac OS X_) and extract the installer files in.
+Format your SD card as **FAT32** (MS-DOS on _Mac OS X_) and extract the installer files.
-**Note:** If you get an error saying it can't mount /dev/mmcblk0p1 on /boot then the most likely cause is that you're using exFAT instead of FAT32.
+**Note:** If you get an error saying it can't mount `/dev/mmcblk0p1` on `/boot` then the most likely cause is that you're using exFAT instead of FAT32.
-Try formatting the SD card with this tool: https://www.sdcard.org/downloads/formatter_4/
+Try formatting the SD card with [this tool](https://www.sdcard.org/downloads/formatter_4/).

 ### Alternative method for Mac, writing image to SD card
 Prebuilt image is around **27MB** bzip2 compressed and **64MB** uncompressed.
 It contains the same files as the .zip but is more convenient for Mac users.

-Go to [our latest release page](https://github.com/FooDeas/raspberrypi-ua-netinst/releases/latest) and download the .img.bz2 file.
+Go to [the latest release page](https://github.com/FooDeas/raspberrypi-ua-netinst/releases/latest) and download the `.img.bz2` file.

-Extract the .img file from the archive with `bunzip2 raspberrypi-ua-netinst-<latest-version-number>.img.bz2`.
+Extract the `.img` file from the archive with `bunzip2 raspberrypi-ua-netinst-<latest-version-number>.img.bz2`.
 Find the _/dev/diskX_ device you want to write to using `diskutil list`.
 It will probably be 1 or 2.

 To flash your SD card on Mac: